jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

   - [Complement clause](#complement-clause)
 - Linked clause which are after conjunctions like ", and ..." in English
   - [Temporal clause](#temporal-clause)
+    - Likely a universal construction.
+    - Note that conditional constructions are usually similar to a temporal one, but the semantics of a conditional construction may be not directly temporal, as is in *If Shanghai is bigger than London, then it must be a huge conurbation*
   - [Contrast clause](#contrast-clause)
+    - Not that universal
   - [Consequence clause](#consequence-clause)
+  - Addition
+    - A universal type of linkage, often simply by apposition of clauses
+  - [Disjunction]
+    - closed disjunction "either ... or ..." is rarer

 A sentence has one of the following pragmatic function-related *mood*:
 - a statement, with [declarative mood](#declarative)